hughobrien/psu-constitution/README.md

 11. President and Vice-President Elections take place no later than Week 5 in Second Semester of the academic year.

-12. The Election of the Executive and Council takes place at AGM no later than week 6 of Semester 1 of the Academic Year.
+12. The Election of the Executive and Council takes place at AGM no later than Week 6 of Semester 1 of the Academic Year.

 13. The election dates shall be agreed upon at AGM.